 8. Foul Lady Fortune by Chloe Gong

-So we have no description and no cover, but we heard rumors that this will be a spinoff of Our Violent Delights starring Roma’s sister Alissa.
+So we have no description, but we heard rumors that this will be a spinoff of Our Violent Delights starring Roma’s sister Alissa.
 If that’s true, then we’re pumped to get back to Shanghai, China.
 No release date has been posted, save for that it will be 2022.

 9. Twin Crowns by Catherine Doyle and Katherine Webber

 It’s been forever since Catherine Doyle released a YA book.
 In fact, her only YA series is one of our favorites: Blood For Blood.
 This time she and her co-author are doing a YA fantasy.
 Wren Greenrock has prepared for the day she would steal her sister’s place in the palace.
 She’s been trained to avenge her parent’s murder and take the throne from the princess.
 Knowing Doyle, this series will be full of action and romance.
 We can’t wait for April 18th!

 10. Loveboat Reunion by Abigail Hing Wen

 Following the events of Loveboat, Taipei, Sophie Ha and Xavier Yeh are back after there tense past.
 Leaving the drama in Taipei, it’s now fall in the United States and both are ready to move forward.
 Sophie is starting school at Dartmouth and Xavier is trying to stay off the radar.
 When the two find themselves at the Loveboat Reunion, it’s impossible to ignore their chemistry.
 We have less than a month until the January 25th release!

 11. Rivals (American Royals III) by Katharine McGee